bobrien7/Music-Hall/README.md

 ## Music Hall Application
 This web app has a playlist recommendation engine, allows searching on songs based on genre and release year, and can play 30 second song samples.

-## Instructions
-* Open cis550-sp23 root folder in VS Code.
-* Go to Terminal on the top bar of VS Code and select New Terminal.
-* Shift + Left Click on the terminal and select Split Terminal.
-* In one terminal, type "cd client" and hit enter.
-Type "npm install --legacy-peer-deps" and wait for node_modules to install, then type "npm start" and hit enter.
-This will start up the frontend portion of this project.
-* In the other terminal, type "cd server" and hit enter.
-Type "npm install" and wait for node_modules to install, then "npm start" and hit enter.
-This will start up the backend portion of this project.
-* The frontend portion should open in browser automatically, but if not it can be found at the address "http://localhost:3000/".

 <img width="1435" alt="Screenshot 2023-04-20 at 8 30 58 PM" src="https://user-images.githubusercontent.com/57416165/233534541-2fd87f64-57be-4318-8384-568263c61825.png">